argarak/argarak.github.io/contents/articles/a-new-series/index.md

   * Some interesting or niche feature that makes the operating system stand out
 * A conclusion

-Now when I say operating system some of you may shout at me "OPERATING SYSTEMS ARE NOT GRAPHICAL USER INTERFACES!!!!" and you are correct.
+Now when I say operating system some of you may shout at me “OPERATING SYSTEMS ARE NOT GRAPHICAL USER INTERFACES!!!!” and you are correct.
 In practise, you never interact with the operating systems, programs and libraries do, and you interact with the programs.
 However, I'll look how usable the programs are, which use the operating system.
 I will not look into technical details about the system or look at any underlying code (unless I already have previous knowledge).

 I hope you enjoy this new series.